lHyperionl/Datasience-LLM-Benchmark/README.md

         streamlit run app.py
         ```
     *   This will launch a web interface to interactively explore the benchmark results.
+    *   Alternatively the dashboard is available on: "https://datasience-llm-benchmarkgit.streamlit.app"

 ## How it Works